sakaisha/alx-system_engineering-devops/0x19-postmortem/README.md

-stmortem Report: The Great WordPress Meltdown of 2024
+Postmortem Report: The Great WordPress Meltdown of 2024

 Welcome to the postmortem of the century!
 Buckle up as we take you on a rollercoaster ride through the ups and downs of our recent WordPress outage.
 Hold on tight, because we promise it's going to be as thrilling as debugging can get.